dsvalerian/MarchingCubes/README.md

 # MarchingCubes
+Author: Dmitri Salov

 An implementation of procedurally-generated terrain using the marching cubes method for 3D mesh generation.

-Written by Dmitri Salov

 ## Overview
 Marching cubes is a method used for generating 3D meshes using volumetric data.
 This volumetric data is represented by a collection of equidistant points in 3D space and a density value associated with each point.
 We then form "cubes" using a set of 8 points as the vertices of a cube and "march" through a section of 3D space, building a mesh using the densities of the cube vertices.